mesfind/bioinfo-python/index.md

 The data we are using for this lesson are from the Portal Project Teaching Database - [available on FigShare](https://figshare.com/articles/Portal_Project_Teaching_Database/1314459).
-More details about the files we'll use and where to downlod them are available on the "[Setup](setup/)" page
+More details about the files we'll use and where to download them are available on the "[Setup](setup/)" page

 > ## Prerequisites